-Argument Description (config) # map alias map1 use gsop gsfilter whitelist add gtp <apn <pattern=""> interface <gn s10="" s11="" s5="" =""> version <1 2>> delete all add 5g<dnn<pattern> delete all</dnn<pattern></gn></apn> Adds or deletes a rule in a whitelist map as follows: add gtp-Specifies adding a rule (a pass rule) to a whitelist map. apn-Specifies an Access Point Name (APN). interface-Specifies a rule based on an Evolved Packet Core (EPC) interface. version-Specifies a rule based on a GTP version. delete all-Specifies deleting the rules in an existing whitelist map.
+Argument Description S10 S11 S5> version <1 2> type <imsi ran="" ="" all="">> delete all</imsi> apn-Specifies an Access Point Name (APN). interface-Specifies a rule based on an Evolved Packet Core (EPC) interface. add 5g <dnn<pattern> type <supi ran<br="" =""> all> delete all</supi></dnn<pattern> version-Specifies a rule based on a GTP version. type-Specifies the pattern required for the whitelist DataBase (DB) lookup. imsi/supi - Only IMSI or SUPI value used for the DB lookup. ran- Only RAN value used for the DB lookup. all - Both RAN and IMSI/SUPI value used for the DB lookup.

+Note: By default, SUPI or IMSI is value is used for the DB lookup, if no type is configured.

+• delete all-Specifies deleting the rules in an existing whitelist map.

 To specify an APN, use a pattern, with or without a wildcard prefix or suffix, up to a maximum of 100 case-insensitive characters, as well as period (.), hyphen (-), and wildcard ().
 APN is not supported on GigaVUE-HB1.

+To specify version, use the following:

+- 1 for v1 - 2 for v2

+To specify EPC interfaces, use the following:

+- Gn for Gn/Gp

+- S11 for S11/S1-U

+- S5 for S5/S8

+- S10

+NOTE:

-To specify version, use the following: 1 for v1 2 for v2 To specify EPC interfaces, use the following: Gn for Gn/Gp S11 for S11/S1-U S5 for S5/S8 S10 Note: Each whitelist map can contain only one rule, with either a GTP version or an EPC interface.
-The rule can also specify an APN.
-The rule cannot be edited.
-To edit a rule, first delete it, then recreate it.
-GTP version and EPC interface are mutually exclusive.
-A mix of versions and interface types across whitelist maps, associated with the same vport, is not supported.
-This means you can have a maximum of two whitelist maps with each map specifying a rule for version 1 and a rule for version 2, OR a maximum of four whitelist maps with each map specifying a rule for each interface type.
-Up to ten (10) whitelist maps can be configured per vport.
-Each whitelist map, associated with the same vport, uses the same underlying whitelist.
-For example: (config) # map alias map1 whitelist add gtp version 1 (config) # map alias map2 whitelist add gtp interface S5 Note that in the examples above, map1 and map2 would have to be associated with two different gsgroups.
-Other examples: (config) # map alias map3 whitelist add gtp apn
+- Each whitelist map can contain only one rule, with either a GTP version or an EPC interface.
+The rule can also specify an APN. - The rule cannot be edited.
+To edit a rule, first delete it, then recreate it. - GTP version and EPC interface are mutually exclusive. - A mix of versions and interface types across whitelist maps, associated with the same vport, is not supported.
+This means you can have a maximum of two whitelist maps with each map specifying a rule for version 1 and a rule for version 2, OR a maximum of four whitelist maps with each map specifying a rule for each interface type. - Up to ten (10) whitelist maps can be configured per vport. - Each whitelist map, associated with the same vport, uses the same underlying whitelist.